rainsummer613/slca/README.md

 ## The original model
 A model of spiking neural network, where each neuron accumulates input over time.
 The values of the neurons are updated with use of biologically inspired mechanisms:
-- information leakage
+- information leakage,
-- recurrent self-excitation
+- recurrent self-excitation,
-- non-linearity
+- non-linearity,
-- random noise
+- random noise.

 If you have eye-tracking data with coordinates and durations of human gaze, this model can simulate it.
 Our model can do it too 😉\
 The model has many parameters, which are stated in the description of the class `SLCA` in the file `src/slca.py` and further in *How to use*.